gabekramirez/Game-Dev-Club-Club-Bot/README.md

 NOTE: you will have to generate a new URL every time you want to test your bot

-Lastly run the following to register the Discord bot's slash commands:
+Lastly open a third terminal and run the following in your local repository to register the Discord bot's slash commands:
 ```shell
 npm run register
 ```